tw4l/addext/README.md

 ### Creators

 * Canadian Centre for Architecture
-* Tim Walsh
+* Tessa Walsh

-This project was initially developed in 2016-2017 for the [Canadian Centre for Architecture](https://www.cca.qc.ca) by Tim Walsh, Digital Archivist, as part of the development of the Archaeology of the Digital project.
+This project was initially developed in 2016-2017 for the [Canadian Centre for Architecture](https://www.cca.qc.ca) by Tessa Walsh, Digital Archivist, as part of the development of the Archaeology of the Digital project.